On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by vertex cover

-Let $s$ be an arbitrary optimal solution of \textsc{Connected Flow} and let $X'\subseteq X$ be the set of vertices of the vertex cover that are visited at least once by $s$.
-We will guess this set $X'$ as part of our algorithm (i.e. go through all possible sets), hence we will do the following algorithm for all $X' \subseteq X$, which is a total of $2^k$ times.
+\begin{proof} Let $X$ be a vertex cover of size $k$ of $G=(V,E)$, let $s$ be an arbitrary optimal solution of \textsc{Connected Flow} and let $X'\subseteq X$ be the set of vertices of $X$ that are visited at least once by $s$.
+We will guess this set $X'$ as part of our algorithm, i.e. go through all possible sets.
+Hence we do the following algorithm for all $X'$ such that $(D \cap X) \subseteq X' \subseteq X$, which is at most $2^k$ times.

-For any $X'$, make an instance of \textsc{Flow} by adding a vertex $b_x$ to $V$ for each $x \in X' \setminus D$, where $\Dem(b_x) =1$ and only add edges $(x,b_x)$ and $(b_x,x)$, both with $0$ cost and a capacity constraint of $1$.
-This is to ensure that all vertices in $X'$ are visited at least once.
-Remove all $x \in X \setminus X'$.
-We denote $G'=(V',E')$ as the created graph.
-We compute a relaxed solution $r$ for this newly created instance, which can be done in polynomial time.
-Note that if $X'$ is guessed correctly, $s$ is also an optimal solution of \textsc{Connected Flow} for this newly created instance, as exactly the vertices in $X'$ of the vertex cover can and must be visited.
-Note that if $X'$ is connected, then solution $s$ is also connected, as all $B_j$ with a demand only have positive flow to vertices in $X'$.